cs-pub-ro/blockchain-protocols-and-distributed-applications/assignments/assignment1.md

 A complete flow would look like this.

 - Through your API, query the SC and see the available NFTs
-- Choose one of the NFT's you want to trade with, for example one with:
+- Call the appropriate function from the SC that will return the NFT you should try to trade with.
+Each NFT has:
   - power: Medium
   - class: Priest
   - rarity: Legendary
 - We will call it BPDA-NFT
-- Once you have chosen your BPDA-NFT, you need to create your own NFT that must be send to the contract in order to receive the SC's NFT.
+- Once the contract assigned your BPDA-NFT, you need to create your own NFT that must be sent to the contract in order to receive the SC's NFT.
 Let's call it Student-NFT
 - In order to receive the BPDA-NFT, the Student-NFT must be created with exactly the same attributes as the BPDA-NFT, otherwise the SC will tell you that the NFT's do not match.
 - Note: the Student-NFT must be named with your moodle account.
 For example, if your institutional account is cristian.paris@stud.acs.upb.ro, your moodle account is **cristian.paris**